EliAndrewC/l7r/rules/09-professions.md

 ** *Time: 5 minutes*
 * When a target makes a roll to perform research, roll 2k1 and add it to their roll.
 ** *Time: 5 minutes*
-* The target ignores all penalties from being sick or crippled in the next conversation or fight.
+* The target ignores all penalties from being sick or impaired in the next conversation or fight.
 ** *Time: 5 minutes*
 * Consecrate an object or structure against a specific supernatural influence for a free raise against that influence until the next sunrise.
 (Certain specific combinations of talisman and influence are permanent, most famously jade amulets vs the Shadowlands taint.)
 ** *Time: 20 minutes*